 This blog post will discuss why LGBTQ+ inclusion is necessary for the workplace and how businesses can create a more inclusive environment for their employees.

-LGBTQ stands for Lesbian, Gay, Bisexual, Transgender, and Queer.
+LGBTQ+ stands for Lesbian, Gay, Bisexual, Transgender, Queer, and more.
 This acronym encompasses a wide range of sexual orientations and gender identities, making it an inclusive term for people of all backgrounds.

 The “L” in LGBTQ stands for lesbian, referring to women attracted to other women.
 The “G” represents gay men, while the “B” denotes bisexual individuals attracted to both men and women.